Extendibility of Brauer states: The representation theory of

 \section{The representation theory of $\Ort(d)$}

-The representation theory of $\Ort(d)$ is a vast topic, therefore the interested reader is directed to \cite{kirillov1976elements,fulton2004representation,goodman2009symmetry,goodman1998representation} for a more in depth analysis.
-Here, only the essential parts, more precisely their tensor representations, their fusion rules and the branching rules from $\U(d)$ to $\Ort(d)$ are presented.
+The representation theory of $\Ort(d)$ is a vast topic, therefore, the interested reader is directed to \cite{kirillov1976elements,fulton2004representation,goodman2009symmetry,goodman1998representation} for a more in depth analysis.
+Here, only the essential parts, more precisely the tensor representations, the fusion rules, and the branching rules from $\U(d)$ to $\Ort(d)$ are presented.
 A recapitulation of the representation theory of $\U(d)$ is also presented.

+Note that throughout this article, all representations are assumed to be unitary representations and that their domains and codomains will not always be explicitly stated, but will always be assumed to be appropriate ones.
+Representations related to $\U(d)$ will be denoted by $\Rep$, representations related to $\Ort(d)$ by $\Repp$, and representations related to $\sym_n$ by $\Repppp$.